rjb-sophos/unboundtest/README.md

 running your own Unbound instance, and get detailed logs.
 Useful for debugging DNS issues with Let's Encrypt.
 See index.html for more details.

+THis is a fork of the original unboundtest project from https://github.com/jsha/unboundtest

 To run locally:

 ```